-Hanaan's journey to becoming a nurse:
+Hanaan’s Journey to Becoming a Nurse

-- Initially a premed at undergrad school
+- Initially a premed in undergrad

 - Not having a lot of support considering nobody in her family was in the medical field

-- Realizing how closed-minded she was about the possibilities of being a nontraditional medical student (At this point she was married with two kids)
+- Realizing how closed-minded she was about the possibilities of being a nontraditional medical student

 - Having a discussion with her husband about wanting to go to medical school